caiofrnca/aws-iam-foundations/README.md

 ```
 Key Design Decisions:
   * Roles over access keys:
-      Wherever possible, IAM roles are used instead of long-lived access keys.
-This reduces credential exposure and limits the blast radius if something is misconfigured or compromised.
+      Wherever possible, IAM Roles are used instead of Access keys.
+This reduces credential exposure and limits the radius if something is misconfigured or compromised.

   * Group-based access control:
       Permissions are assigned to groups rather than individual users.
-This makes access management easier to scale and avoids inconsistent or duplicated permissions as more users are added.
+This makes access management easier to scale and avoids inconsistent/duplicated permissions as more users are added.

   * Least privilege by default:
       Access is intentionally limited to only what is required.
 Even when using AWS-managed policies during early learning, the goal is to progressively move toward more tightly scoped  permissions.